If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 Example: Healthcare providers can easily connect with external laboratories and pharmacies to coordinate care, verify prescriptions, and share test results promptly.

 VoIP’s performance is heavily dependent on stable, high-speed internet connectivity.
 In areas with poor internet service, communication may be hindered, affecting the quality of care.
-To mitigate this, PBX systems offer optimized call routing and redundancy measures to maintain service reliability.
+To mitigate this, PBX.IM systems offer optimized call routing and redundancy measures to maintain service reliability.

 2. Cost efficiency and savings